corvad/Minecraft-Server-Setup-Script/README.md

 That's it.
 The install will guide you the rest of the way.

 Warning: Due to limitations in tmux do NOT put decimals in the minecraft server's name.
 It will not work correctly.
-I assume no repsonsibilty for people not reading this warning and then complaining.
+If you do ignore this warning then it will automatically replace it with a dash.

 Then to manage run the manage_server file in your main minecraft server directory (where the server.jar is) like so:
 ./manage_server